 | Interactive content (image rendering) | Disable | High.
 Known data exfiltration vector |

-- Data injection risk.
-External sources can inject malicious content into artifacts that users interact with and may trust.
+- Data injection.
+External sources can inject content into artifacts users trust.
+Maintain an approved-source list and label external content clearly.

-- Hidden data boundary crossing.
-An artifact combines internal connector data with external APIs and gets shared as a trusted internal report.
-Mitigate with provenance tags and approval for mixed-source artifacts.
+- Trust boundary confusion.
+Artifacts that mix internal connector data with external APIs get shared as trusted internal reports.
+Use provenance tags and approval for mixed-source artifacts.

 | Setting | Recommendation | Risk Level |